ceyhunozgun/serverlessHandsfreeAllergyChecker/README.md

 If the detected OTP code is validated, they are logged in automatically.

 After login, the doctors add or check patients using their voices.
-The detailed information about bot commands, sample patient names and sample allergen names are can be found in my previous blog entry []( https://hackernoon.com/serverless-allergy-checker-with-amazon-rekognition-lex-polly-dynamodb-s3-and-lambda-35fd215b51b0 ).
+The detailed information about bot commands, sample patient names and sample allergen names are can be found in my previous blog entry [Serverless Allergy Checker with Amazon Rekognition, Lex, Polly, DynamoDB, S3 and Lambda](https://hackernoon.com/serverless-allergy-checker-with-amazon-rekognition-lex-polly-dynamodb-s3-and-lambda-35fd215b51b0).
-I have made a few additions which you can the find details in the Lex bot export file.
+I have made a few additions which you can the find the details in the Lex bot export file ([LICENSE](LICENSE)

 ### Adding patients